FEMALE HORMONAL DISORDERS – with a spotlight on endometriosis

 - Tenderness when affected areas are palpated

-Acupuncture can provide much relief from the pain and discomfort of endometriosis and at Balance this is our speciality.
+Acupuncture may provide much relief from the pain and discomfort that a women experiences throughout the month.
 From a Chinese medicine perspective, endometriosis can have many causes.
 Acupuncture is performed once to twice a week for 3 months at different stages of the menstrual cycle.
-Herbal medicine, nutrients and a healthy hormone diet prescribed specifically for the patient can work on reducing inflammation, pain and improving oestrogen metabolism and clearance.
+Herbal medicine, nutrients and a healthy hormone diet prescribed specifically for the patient can work on relieving, pain and supporting healthy hormone metabolism.

 Diet and Lifestyle

 Dietary and lifestyle guidelines may assist in the management of endometriosis: